Miles762/Softlight_Agent/README.md

-# Agent B - Runtime AI Workflow System
+# Agent B - Runtime AI Web Workflow Executor with Visual Guides

-Agent B receives natural-language tasks at runtime, automatically detects the web app from the task, recognizes whether the task is a guidance (question) or execution (command) request, performs guidance-based demonstrations or execution-based actions accordingly, fetches the base URL from `config.py`, and captures UI states for workflow documentation.
+Agent B is an AI-powered workflow documentation system that automatically executes web application tasks and generates step-by-step visual guides with UI screenshots.
+It intelligently analyzes natural language tasks, detects the target web app, performs the workflow using browser automation to interact with UI elements, and creates comprehensive decription with screenshots.

-**Supports**: Linear, Notion, Asana, Trello, Jira, and any web app (configurable via config.py)
+**Supports**: Linear, Notion, Asana, and any web app (configurable via config.py)

 ## How It Works